Within There is but One Abode

 The work of Eugenia Calvo is renowned for the way in which she uses unusual combinations, uses or organizations of domestic objects to expose the strength and fragility of domestic spaces that are always on the edge of revolt or collapse.
 Although most of her installations are full of tension – for example groups of furniture that appear in ambiguous states, suspended or subject to pressure – the artwork Hecha para siempre is in a state of absolute repose.
 The parts of a table and chair sit neatly, entirely disassembled, converting them into resting bodies.
 Camouflaged by the apparently natural way in which they have been set out, as though ready to be stored away or reassembled, the only sign of life appears in a television placed at their head.
 Its screen plays a series of faces made up of objects from a family environment that imprint their personality and sensibility on the scene.

-Eugenia Calvo is a graduate in Fine Arts from the Universidad Nacional de Rosario.
+Eugenia Calvo (Rosario, 1976) is a graduate in Fine Arts from the Universidad Nacional de Rosario.
 In 2018, after her solo show El inicio del movimiento [The Beginning of Movement], at the Diego Obligado gallery in Rosario, she received the Pollock-Krasner Foundation scholarship.
 In parallel to numerous national and international solo and group exhibitions, she coordinated the Education Area of the Museo de Arte Contemporáneo de Rosario and is currently a teacher of the project ‘Borrowed School’, at the Manuel Musto Municipal School of Plastic Arts, in Rosario.
 Among other awards, she received the Gasworks scholarship (2005), the arteBA-Petrobras First Prize (2006), the Cisneros Fontanals Art Foundation Grants and Commission Program (2010) and Special Mention at the Bienal Internacional de Cuenca (2011).

 Agustina Triquell at the exhibition Within There Is But One Abode